The Desert Split Open

 Summer 2023

-FYI, we are on Facebook, Instagram, and now (sort of): Threads.
+FYI, we are on Instagram and now (sort of): Threads.

 It has been quite a year so far, and for those who might enjoy a quick look back: We began with a special event at Furstwurld, welcoming artist and filmmaker L Akinyi for a screening of their community poetry film, “Masks and Mirrors,” followed by an open mic on the same theme.
 February had us considering intersections, inspired by the Beatnik’s Feb show: At the Intersection: Text & Image.
 The March open mic gathered old friends and new to share work in progress.
 In early April, a few of us performed on behalf of the DSOM at the first ever Bombay Beach Lit Fest.
 The April open mic had us thinking of poetry and springtime, of course!
 In May, we were at The Firehouse, presenting Justine Chan and her new poetry collection from Chin Music Press, Should You Lose All Reason(s), in conversation with local writer and fellow CMP author, Annie Connole.
 In June, our open mic was integrated into Hi-Desert Pride, and we had a vibrant, vulnerable experience, surrounded by the Beatnik’s “Queerated” art show.
 After that meeting, we began our short summer break.
 Hope you will join us when we return on September 17.